From BR Bullpen

 - Died October 14, 1988 in Groveland, NY USA

 Biographical Information

-Pitcher Vic Raschi, who made his major league debut at age 27, won two-thirds of his decisions with a record of 132-66.
+Pitcher Vic Raschi, who made his major league debut at age 27, won two-thirds of his decisions with a record of 132-66, including over 80 wins in a four-year span.
 He was in six World Series.

 He received as high as 10% of the vote in Hall of Fame voting.